badebi/CART315_DOPEpinball/README.md

 With all these changes, here are some points from playtesters' feedbacks:
 * There is nothing to show how to play the game in UI.
 * Walls need some work, as well as bumpers.
+* The game space is too small and compact.
 * The duration of the POV mode is static, and the player can not extend it somehow.
 * Jumping is awesome, however, jumping over the bumpers is not a good idea.
 * There is no jumping sign to say jump over this wall to go to the next level or so.